nareshban1/learning-go-clean/README.md

 ### Contribute 👩‍💻🧑‍💻

-We area happy that you are looking to improve go clean architecture.
+We are happy that you are looking to improve go clean architecture.
 Please check out the [contributing guide](contributing.md)

 Even if you are not able to make contributions via code, please don't hesitate to file bugs or feature requests that needs to be implemented to solve your use case.